sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaHsaMskRtiH_cha/bhaugolikaviShayAH/Location_of_Lanka_Split_1.md

 To the immediate south of Kishkindha were the Vindhyas (IV-46, 17).

 Sugriva sent a batch of Vanaras under the leadership of Hanuman to the south (IV-47, 14).
-It began to search the deep valley of the [Vindhyas (IV-48-2)](# "On the word Vindhyam Govindaraja s commentary observes: Vindhyapadapa ityanena Kishkindhaya dakshinato pi Vindhyaparvatasesostiti gamyeta.
-Here the party entered a valley, which was full of trees and through which water was running and which was full of light (IV-15, and 20, 50).").
+It began to search the deep valley of the Vindhyas (IV-48-2)[^16].").

+[^16]: "On the word Vindhyam Govindaraja s commentary observes: Vindhyapadapa ityanena Kishkindhaya dakshinato pi Vindhyaparvatasesostiti gamyeta.
+Here the party entered a valley, which was full of trees and through which water was running and which was full of light (IV-15, and 20, 50

 They lost their way.
 They were taken out of it by a nun who was living in it and who brought them on to the shores of the sea which was washing the base of the Vindhyas (IV-53, 3-5).